-- Performance of Previous Caixabank Deals: Previous SME deals originated by Caixabank show a strong performance, with a portfolio delinquency level of 2.75% (loans between 90-360 days in arrears over current outstanding balance).
-Cumulative defaults and 90+ day delinquency levels are among the lowest in the Spanish SME market. - " No Refinanced or Restructured Loans: The securitised portfolio excludes refinanced and restructured loans, which have a higher probability of default. - " Low Exposure to Real Estate: According to industry information provided by Caixabank, 16.4% of the portfolio as of closing is exposed to the Construction and Building sector (includes 0.3% loans to real estate developers), which is low by Spanish market standards.
+- Performance of Previous Caixab ank Deals: Previous SME deals originated by Caixabank show a strong performance, with a portfolio delin quency level (loans between 90-360 days in arrears over current outstanding balance) of 4.3% as of September 2014.
+Note that by end-2013 Caixabank reclassified refinanced loans as delinquent loans (regardless of their performance status), which partly explains the increase in loans more than 90 days in arrears from an average of 2.8% in 2013 to an average of 4.2% in the year to September 2014.
+The reclassification reflects reporting requirements that Bank of Spain introduced in 2013 with regards to refinanced loans. - " No Refinanced or Restructured Loans: The securitised portfolio excludes refinanced and restructured loans, which have a higher probability of default. - " Low Exposure to Real Estate: According to industry information provided by Caixabank, 12.1% of the portfolio is exposed to the Construction and Building sector in terms of Moody's industry classification (includes 2.2% loans to real estate developers), which is low by Spanish market standards.
 These exposures have been addressed by Moody's quantitative analysis as further explained in Credit Analysis. - " Diversified Pool: Compared with other transactions from this originator, the debtors are located all over Spain.
-The largest regions are Catalonia and Comunidad de Madrid, with a weight of 32% and 13.8%, respectively.
-In terms of industry concentration, the two top sectors in the pool are Beverage, Food & Tobacco and Hotel, Gaming & Leisure, which represent each 21.7% and 16.7% in volume terms, respectively. - " Low LTV on Mortgages: The proportion of assets secured by real estate properties is 33.1% of the portfolio volume, the majority of them comprising second lien mortgages.
-However the WA LTV of these mortgages is low at 33.6% (without taking into account senior liens WA LTV is 19.1%) which supports relatively high expected recoveries.
+The largest geographical exposures are Catalonia and Comunidad de Madrid, with a weight of 31.7% and 11.7%, respectively.
+In terms of industry concentration, the two top sectors in the pool are Beverage, Food & Tobacco and Hotel, Gaming & Leisure, which represent each 22.5% and 11.4% in volume terms, respectively.